Search by name, year or event

 1642 - Charles fails in his attempt to arrest five MPs.

-1644 - Royalists defeated at Marston Moor.
+1644 - York is besieged by Parliamentary army until relieved by Prince Rupert.
+Royalists defeated at Marston Moor.

 1645 - Parliament creates New Model Army, which defeats the Royalist army at Naseby on 16 June.